 Dr. Kim grew up as a child of missionaries in Ghana, West Africa, later moving to New Jersey and Washington as his parents planted churches.
 Ordained by the Assemblies of God in 2004, he served as a church planter and worked to establish and lead Christian schools in the U.S. and abroad.
 He and his family eventually moved to Ecuador where he launched a business-as-missions enterprise, serving as the CEO of Terrayork Cacao, a successful cacao exportation company.

-After a life-altering accident in 2013, Kim and his family returned to the U.S. and he became a church consultant and staff pastor before coming back to UVF in 2015 as chair of the Department of Intercultural Studies.
-During UVF’s recent season of organizational restructuring, Kim was asked by the Board of Trustees Executive Committee to serve as Chief Operating Officer, a role he began in December of 2016.
+After a life-altering accident in 2013, Dr. Kim and his family returned to the U.S. where he became a church consultant and staff pastor before returning to UVF in 2015 as chair of the Intercultural Studies department.
+During a season of organizational restructuring, he was asked by the Executive Committee of UVF’s Board of Trustees to serve as Chief Operating Officer, a role he held from December 2016 until his appointment as President.

-Rev. David Kim has a passion for discipleship, for planting churches, and for helping churches and organizations become healthy.
-He is a student of leadership and his drive for excellence and collaboration influences everyone around him.
-He loves UVF, his alma mater, and his heart’s desire is to prepare followers of Jesus who will impact the world.
+He has a passion for discipleship, for planting churches, and for equipping churches and organizations to prepare followers of Jesus who will impact the world.

 Dr. Kim and his wife Rebekah have four children – Lauren, Taylor, Nichole, and Elijah.